imapex/boilerplate_sparkbot/README.md

     	* This will be used as the GitHub Repo Name
     	* You'll want to use this same name for the Docker Repository you create later
 	* The script will
-	   * Store your Docker Hub Username, and the Repo Name as environment variables
 		* Download the boilerplate_sparkbot code
 		* Create a new local directory for your bot with the boilerplate code
 		* Delete the downloaded boilerplate code